-The Code of Ethics (PDF - 889 KB), adopted by all the banks and the companies of the Intesa Sanpaolo Group in Italy and abroad, is a governance tool containing voluntary commitments, beyond those required by Legislative Decree 231/2001, adopted based on the expectations of the various stakeholders and aimed at laying the foundations to strengthen the Bank’s relationship with them.
+The Code of Ethics (PDF - 1.548 KB), approved in 2007 and updated in December 2016, is adopted by all the banks and the companies of the Intesa Sanpaolo Group in Italy and abroad as a governance tool containing voluntary commitments, beyond those required by Legislative Decree 231/2001, undertaken considering the expectations of the various stakeholders.

-It is our constitutional charter.
-Starting from the shared values, it directs the conduct of each individual towards the stakeholders with whom, in line with the principles of the UN Global Compact promoted which we comply , we undertake to:
+Starting from the shared values, it directs the conduct of each individual towards our stakeholders with whom, in line with the principles of the UN Global Compact promoted which we comply , we undertake to:

 sustain the protection of human rights according to the principles listed in the Universal Declaration of 1948